HeshanKarunaratne/cka/README.md

 When you created a deployment a new rollout is triggered with a new revision number.
 There are 2 main types of deployment strategies
   1. Recreate: Destroy all the old versions and create the new versions.
 There will be an application downtime
-  2. Rolling update(default): Incremently bring down old version/create new version at a time.
+  2. Rolling update(default): Incrementally bring down old version/create new version at a time.
 In this way application never goes down

  ```cmd
  - Check the status of a rollout